-For a complete list of modifiers and their full CPT descriptions please refer to Appendix A of the current CPT manual.
-CPT codes, modifiers, descriptions and other data are copyrighted by the American Medical Association (AMA).
+Please refer to Appendix A of the current CPT manual for a complete list of modifiers and their full CPT descriptions.
+CPT codes, modifiers, descriptions, and other data are copyrighted by the American Medical Association (AMA).

 -22 Increased Procedural Services:

 Indicates that the work required to provide a service is substantially greater than typically required.
 Documentation should support the underlying reason for the additional work, including, for example: increased intensity, time, technical difficulty of procedure, severity of patient's condition, and/or physical and mental effort required.
 This modifier should not be attached to an E/M service.

 One example: Lumbar puncture complicated by the onset of combative behavior.